diresh-shrestha/diresh.io/content/blog/books-ill-read-in-2021.md

 ![enter image description here](https://m.media-amazon.com/images/I/41OYUErwpNL.jpg)

-I want to complete the journey of Don and Rosie with the final book in the series.
+I have decided to complete the journey of Don and Rosie with the final book in the series this year.

 **Official Synopsis**: Don and Rosie are back in Melbourne after a decade in New York, and they’re about to face their most important project.